 Meredith is a driven and dedicated health professional who thrives on delivering world class care to cancer patients and enhancing the skills of health professionals to deliver this care.
 Having worked in Oncology for the past 30 years in metropolitan, rural, international, public and private settings – Meredith has a wealth of experience.
 She continues to be a key player instrumental in the design, commissioning and establishment of private cancer care facilities in New South Wales.
 Meredith also has experience in comprehensive cancer care, accreditation and licensing processes, governance (Board of Directors and Medical Advisory Committees), quality management systems, fundraising, liaison with Pharmaceutical companies, Philanthropic groups and all aspects of practice management.
 For the past 5 years, Meredith has been the Chair of the Sydney Regional Group of Cancer Nurses Society of Australia and has contributed to developing education materials for health professionals and patients internationally.

-In addition, Meredith, has her own healthcare consultancy business and works at the Unicorn Foundation as Project Officer, embracing the opportunity to continue developing and delivering World Class cancer care for neuroendocrine cancer.
+In addition, Meredith, has her own healthcare consultancy business and works at the NeuroEndocrine Cancer Australia as Project Officer, embracing the opportunity to continue developing and delivering World Class cancer care for neuroendocrine cancer.

 A recognised major gift and integrated fundraising expert, Nick has built a strong track record over 27 years in Canada and Australia working with philanthropists, boards, senior executives and fundraisers to help non-profit organisations achieve their mission.
 Nick is a Non-Executive Director of the Australian Theatre for Young People and Fundraising Institute of Australia (NSW) and has also served on boards for the Association of Fundraising Professionals, Leukaemia Research Fund, University of Alberta School of Business, and Edmonton Chamber of Commerce.
 Leading Global Philanthropic’s Asia Pacific operations, Nick has worked with clients in the education, health and medical research, arts and culture, public policy and community services sectors including the Australian National University, Hong Kong International School, St Peter’s College, South Western Sydney Local Health District, Sydney Symphony and National Library of Australia amongst others.